Margins: Where God Begins

 It is as if God has given us a mirror in which we see what we look like through our own eyes; and a picture of Jesus that allows us to see what we look like to God.

-Living in the margin doesn’t mean living passively.
-It means living purposefully.
-It means walking through life with the awareness that every moment is sacred, every encounter is divine, and every step is part of the plan.
+Living in the margins means walking through life with the awareness that every moment is sacred, every encounter is divine, and every step is part of the plan.

 It means listening more.